 In an emergency situation in which the response of the police department, the fire department or medical assistance is required first dial 911, then notify the appropriate security authority below as soon as the crime had been committed or discovered.

-To report non-emergency criminal offenses occurring on campus, please notify one of the following individuals or your instructor as soon as a crime is committed or discovered.
+To report non-emergency criminal offenses occurring on campus, please notify one of the Campus Security Authorities or your instructor as soon as a crime is committed or discovered.

 Emergency Notification Policy